MosesSoftEng/forage-lyft-starter-repo/README.md

 # Technologies and Frameworks.

-1. Python programming language, annotations in Python.
+1. Python programming language, typing in Python, OOP python and Python modules.
 1. Test Driven Development (TDD), Unit testing.
 1. Python virtual environment.
 1. Linting; autopep8, pycodestyle.
+1. UML diagrams using draw.io.
+1. Version control using Git and Github.

 # Design patterns.

+Below are the design patterns used for the project.

-Factory creational design pattern.
+## Factory creational design pattern.

+Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

+## Strategy behavioral design pattern.

+Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.

 # Linting.